transcelerate/ddf-home/CaT_home.md

 <details>
 <summary>Click for more details</summary>
 <p></p>
-There are six tracks across two categories.
-Innovative exploration not detailed below is also welcome and encouraged.
-More information about tracks will be provided post-registration.
+There were six tracks across two categories.
+Innovative exploration not detailed below were also welcome and encouraged.
 <p></p>
 <u>Category: Data Interoperability</u>
 <p></p>